phnixir/marchive-open-db/README.md

 - mod genre
 - mod upload date

+## How do i assemble the fulldb myself?
+If you use linux just clone this repo cd into the db directory and run `./compiler.sh > fulldb.csv` and then youll have the database fresh, enjoy.

 ## How do i use this data in my program?
 Well, thats on you to figure out based on your programming language, BUT if you use rust that trackermeta library i mentioned does have a struct